night-ghost/JAFaR/README.md

 DIY OpenSource 40ch receiver OSD integrated

-I'm still writing this documentation, for constant updates please refer to http://www.rcgroups.com/forums/showthread.php?t=2619124 while I'm still writing the readme :)

 The aim of the project is to build an opensource 40ch receiver for Fatshark goggles which has to be easy to develop, upgrade and maintain.
 And, of course, it must be cheap!
 <p align="center">
 <img src="/docs/diversity_goggles.jpg" width="50%" height="50%" />
 </p>

-technical details:
 * 40ch (8 channels for 5 bands, including race band)
-* no external switch, or hall effect sensor, or buzzer, it must use __only__ the goggles buttons (up-down)
+* No external switch, or hall effect sensor, or buzzer, it must use __only__ the goggles buttons (up-down)
-* auto search feature
+* Auto search feature
-* it should include the “scanner” feature (see my recent project here https://github.com/MikyM0use/OLED-scanner)
+* It should include the “scanner” feature (see my recent project here https://github.com/MikyM0use/OLED-scanner)
-* frequency selection via OSD inside the goggles
+* Frequency selection via OSD inside the goggles
-* I tested it only with Fatshark HD but the module should work with every fatshark with the RX external module (like Dominator V1, V2, V3, HD, HD2...)
+* I tested it only with Fatshark HD but the module should work with every Fatshark with the RX external module (like Dominator V1, V2, V3, HD, HD2...)

 This project uses the “RX5808” receiver module, which can be hacked to be SPI-programmed by a microcontroller (more details later).
 So what I needed is a micro controller with an easy and well-know software IDE… nothing better than Arduino.
 So I decided to use an Atmega 328p as micro controller.